Published 14:46 IST, May 25th 2020

 FDA regulators issued a warning alert last month in part based on increased reports of dangerous side effects called in to U.S. poison control centers.

-TRUMP: “ only negative I’ve heard was study where y gave it — was it VA?
-With, you kw, people that aren’t big Trump fans gave it ...y h a report come out.” — remarks on May 18.
+TRUMP: “The only negative I’ve heard was the study where they gave it — was it the VA?
+With, you know, people that aren’t big Trump fans gave it ...they had a report come out.” — remarks on May 18.

 Researchers analyzed medical records of male veterans hospitalized with confirmed coronavirus infection at VA medical centers who died or were discharged by April 11.
 About 28% of veterans who were given hydroxychloroquine plus usual care died, versus 11% of those getting routine care alone.

-WILKIE: “ analysis did t just for patients’ clinical status.” — letter on April 29 to veterans’ groups.
+WILKIE: “The analysis did not adjust for patients’ clinical status.” — letter on April 29 to veterans’ groups.

 OBESITY

-FACTS: Trump is t “morbidly” obese.
+THE FACTS: Trump is not “morbidly” obese.

 Trump is 73.
-At his last full checkup in February 2019 he passed official threshold for being considered obese, with a body mass index of 30.4.
-According to Centers for Disease Control and Prevention, an index of 40 or above is considered “severe” obesity, which some also call “morbid” obesity.
+At his last full checkup in February 2019 he passed the official threshold for being considered obese, with a body mass index of 30.4.
+According to the Centers for Disease Control and Prevention, an index of 40 or above is considered “severe” obesity, which some also call “morbid” obesity.

 VETERANS

-Veterans’ organizations and internal VA emails suggest department is painting an overly rosy picture of health care access.
+Veterans’ organizations and internal VA emails suggest the department is painting an overly rosy picture of health care access.

-“We have community facilities open and able to see patients; however, our Veterans are being denied community care granted under criteria of MISSION Act,” one VA employee wrote in a May 14 email to Tammy Czarnecki, an assistant deputy undersecretary for health operations at VA.
+“We have community facilities open and able to see patients; however, our Veterans are being denied community care granted under criteria of the MISSION Act,” one VA employee wrote in a May 14 email to Tammy Czarnecki, an assistant deputy undersecretary for health operations at VA.

 14:46 IST, May 25th 2020